smhurf/lewagon_challenges/04-Decision-Science/04-Logistic-Regression/02-CEO-request/README.md

 5 stars|0

 In addition, Olist's **IT costs** (servers, etc...) increase with the amount of orders processed, albeit less and less rapidly (scale effects).
-For the sake of simplicity, we will consider Olist's **total cumulated IT Costs** to be proportional to the **square-root** of the total cumulated number of orders processed.
+For the sake of simplicity, we will consider Olist's **total cumulated IT Costs** to be proportional to the **square-root** of the total cumulated number of orders approved.
 The IT department also told you that since the birth of the marketplace, cumulated IT costs have amounted to 500,000 BRL.

 ## ✏️ Your turn!